 - Submit two verbal requests separated by a minimum of 15 days.

-- Wait an additional 48 hours after the written request is submitted to receive the prescription if you have qualified.
+- Wait at least 48 hours after the written request is submitted to receive the prescription if you have qualified.

 It is important to know exactly what you are requesting.
 All patients and their supporting family members should read the law in it’s entirety.

 Forms and More Info

 Maine Death with Dignity encourages you to have early conversations with your physician(s) about all of your end of life concerns and desires to establish mutual understanding well in advance.

 While you may speak with a physician at any time regarding Maine’s new law, it is important to note that the formal request process does not start until you are diagnosed with a terminal disease and given a prognosis of six months or less.
 Then your request for life-ending medication under the Maine Death with Dignity Act must be initiated by you, the patient, in both verbal and written formats, with time delays in between.